Rational solutions of the Sasano systems of types $B_4^{(1)},$ $D_4^{(1)}$ and $D_5^{(2)}$

-In this paper, we completely classify the rational solutions of the Sasano system of types $B_4^{(1)},$ $D_4^{(1)}$ and $D_5^{(2)}$ which are all the coupled $P_{\rm III}$ systems and have the affine Weyl group symmetries of types $B_4^{(1)},$ $D_4^{(1)}$ and $D_5^{(2)}.$ The rational solutions are classified as one type by the B\"acklund transformation group.
+{\bf Abstract} In this paper, we completely classify the rational solutions of the Sasano system of types $B_4^{(1)},$ $D_4^{(1)}$ and $D_5^{(2)},$ which are all given by coupled $P_{\rm III}$ systems and have the affine Weyl group symmetries of types $B_4^{(1)},$ $D_4^{(1)}$ and $D_5^{(2)}.$ The rational solutions are classified as one type by the B\"acklund transformation group.